August 28, 2015

 The body normally keeps up a steady level in the amount of hemoglobin in the circulation, which is the chemical which makes blood red--it carries the oxygen around the body to all the tissues.
 A low level of hemoglobin is the condition of anemia.
 The red blood cells get produced in the bone marrow, typically live about 4 months then gets recycled.

 Anemia happens for many reasons.
 Iron is a key ingredient needed to make hemoglobin, and a deficiency of iron will cause anemia.
-In adults, anemia from iron deficiency almost never comes from a bad diet, since there are so many foods with enough iron, and adults needs only a tiny bit absorbed each day to stay in balance.
+In adults, anemia from iron deficiency almost never comes from a bad diet, since there are so many foods with enough iron, and adults need only a tiny bit absorbed each day to stay in balance.
 Any time there is iron deficiency anemia then, we figure that there is usually a cause of blood loss behind it.
 This may be obvious or hidden (occult).

 When obvious, the usual cause is menstrual and pregnancy blood loss in women, since we know many women don’t take in enough iron in their diet or in supplements to stay ahead.
 Rarely we see people who have large repeated losses of blood from nosebleeds or bleeding hemorrhoids, but it takes literally cups full of blood month after month to get anemic from these.
 In nearly everyone else who turns up with iron deficiency anemia, we are concerned they are losing blood from other causes, and this is usually a digestive tract problem.
 Occult bleeding--bleeding in which blood passes out the digestive tract--is detected by a chemical test on the stool (FOBT or fecal occult blood test).
 When the FOBT test is positive, it means there is digestive tract bleeding going on.